Hugo59530/TODO-LIST/README.md

 # Java To do list
->Code par Hugo H, léger refactor par Amnezzia
+>Code par Hugo H, léger refactor par Amnezzia.

 ## To Do